 Lunar explorers may find it easier than expected to mine water ice at the Moon's South Pole, if a new interpretation of laser altimeter data from the Lunar Reconnaissance Orbiter is correct.
 Mapping the floor of Shackleton Crater at what NASA describes as unprecedented detail, scientists calculated that unusually bright laser returns from the crater floor may be caused by ice mixed with other material there.
 As much as 22% of the surface material in Shackleton could be ice, according to a ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Ice May Be In Lunar Crater".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Ice May Be In Lunar Crater".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.